italoosorio/SilkBuilder-Doc/js_object/Table.js.md

 ## getInputs(inputProcessor) ⇒
 Returns an array containing row object holding the inputs' object.
-If a funcition is provided this will be executed for each row.
+If a function is provided this will be executed for each row.
 The function will received an opbject containging the inputs as a parameter

 **Kind**: instance method of [<code>Table</code>](#Table)
 **Returns**: Array